 Have you been accused of domestic violence?
 Call the Law Offices of Jeffrey S. Grossman, LLC today at (954) 280-8811 or contact us online to schedule a meeting with our domestic violence attorney in Fort Lauderdale!

 Domestic Violence Charges & Penalties in Florida

 Domestic violence is a criminal charge with various nuances, and a defendant may be charged with the following:

 - Battery is an intentional touching or striking of another person without their consent.
 It is considered a first-degree misdemeanor and carries a penalty of 12 months of probation or 12 months in jail and a $1,000.00 fine.
+Additional penalties include, community service, 26-week Batterer’s Intervention, and loss of firearm rights.
 Depending on the severity of the offense, a victim may obtain a temporary or permanent restraining order against the defendant.

 - Assault is an intentional act and can be in the form of threatening words or acts, making the victim fear that physical harm or violence is imminent.
 These charges are second-degree misdemeanors, and if the defendant is found guilty, the punishment is also defined by the sentencing guidelines outlined by Florida Statutes.

 - Aggravated Assault is an assault with a deadly weapon without intent to kill; or with an intent to commit a felony.

 Other types of domestic violence include stalking, sexual battery, sexual assault, false imprisonment, and violations of restraining orders.

 Is Domestic Violence a Felony in Florida?